hramose/lgenerator/readme.md

     }

 ```
-With the above the relation from employees-families are created, now we need to create the relation families-employees
+With the above, the relation from employees-families are created, now we need to create the relation families-employees

 * create a file in `/app/resources/templates/cruds/customs/families/` named `append_to_model.php`
 * put this code into the file: